kign/c4wa/etc/doc/language.md

 5-th argument at address `offset + 32`.

 When passing arguments, all integer values are converted to `long`, and all float values to `double`.

+Note that if passing a string as one of the arguments (as would bethe case with actual `printf`), corresponding values read from memory would _itself_ be a memory address of the string.

 ## Boolean operators and values